-If our university partner institutions do not meet specific financial responsibility standards established by ED, they may be required to post a letter of credit or accept other limitations in order to continue participating in the Title IV programs, or could lose eliqibility to participate in the Title IV programs.
+If our university partner institutions do not meet specific financial responsibility standards established by ED, they may be required to post a letter of credit or accept other limitations in order to continue participating in the Title IV programs, or could lose eligibility to participate in the Title IV programs.

 To participate in the Title IV programs, an institution must either satisfy specific quantitative standards of financial responsibility prescribed by ED or post a letter of credit in favor of ED and possibly accept operating restrictions as well.
 These financial responsibility tests are applied to each institution on an annual basis based on the institution's audited consolidated financial statements, and may be applied at other times, such as if the institution undergoes a change in control.
 These tests may also be applied to an institution's parent company or other related entity.
 The operating restrictions that may be placed on an institution that does not meet the quantitative standards of financial responsibility include being transferred from the advance payment method of receiving Title IV program funds to either the reimbursement or the heightened cash monitoring system, which could result in a significant delay in the institution's receipt of those funds.
 As a service provider, we are not directly subject to this regulation.
 However, if ED were to determine that a university partner institution did not meet the financial responsibility standards due to a failure to meet the composite score or other financial responsibility factors, ED could impose a range of sanctions on the institution, such as requiring the institution to post a letter of credit, accept provisional certification (which would hamper the ability of the institution to add new programs), comply with additional ED monitoring requirements, agree to receive Title IV program funds under an arrangement other than ED's standard advance funding arrangement, such as the reimbursement system of payment or heightened cash monitoring, and to comply with or accept other limitations on the ability to increase the number of programs offered by our client institutions or the number of students they enroll, any of which sanctions could have an adverse impact on our business.
-For example, GCU, calculated its composite score with respect to its fiscal years ending June 30, 2020 and 2019.
-As of June 30, 2020 and 2019, GCU's composite score was 1.5 and 2.2, respectively, using the proprietary school calculation.
-If GCU's future composite scores do not exceed 1.5 or if ED would impose any sanctions on GCU if its composite score is below 1.5.
+For example, GCU, calculated its composite score with respect to its fiscal years ending June 30, 2021 and 2020.
+As of June 30, 2021 and 2020, GCU's composite score was 1.9 and 1.5, respectively, using the proprietary school calculation.
+If GCU's future composite scores do not exceed 1.5, ED could impose sanctions.
 If any such sanctions were imposed on GCU or one of our other partners, it could have a negative impact on our ability to conduct our business.
+In addition, if its composite score dropped low enough, it could cause GCU to be ineligible for participation in NC-SARA, which would require GCU to become authorized in numerous states in which it operates or has students.